 Recently there was a discussion in our forum about data recovery and we were quite surprised to discover that many people don’t think that data recovery software works.
 In our experience, it does work more often than not and it’s saved me many times after accidentally deleting important files, or after formatting a hard drive and forgetting to backup some files.
 There was only once, I wrongly formatted my external hard drive and somehow I wasn’t able to get back all my files.
 I have several external hard drives, all with the same casing and no label.
 I guess the reason I wasn’t able to get back my files is because I might have copied some files to another hard drive.

-- 1. Try to stop using the hard drive or partition you want to recover from because if you’re trying to recover files from your C drive for example, any activity such as browsing the internet might accidentally overwrite what you’re trying to get back.
+- Try to stop using the device or partition you want to recover from because if you’re trying to recover files from your C drive for example, any activity such as browsing the internet might accidentally overwrite what you’re trying to get back.

-- 2. Do NOT install, download or extract the data recovery software on to the hard drive or external device that you want to recover from.
+- Do NOT install, download or extract the data recovery software onto the hard drive or external device that you want to recover from.

 Do take note that these are our top 10 picks for Free data recovery software and are in no particular order of preference.
 Being at number 1 does not necessarily mean it is better than number 5.

 Recuva is a free Windows utility from the makers of CCleaner to restore files that have been accidentally deleted from your computer.
 This includes FAT, NTFS and exFAT file systems, and files emptied from the Recycle bin as well as images, music, video and other files that have been deleted by user error from digital camera/phone memory cards or MP3/MP4 players.
 By using the more thorough Deep Scan mode you have a better chance to recover files, and “Scan for non-deleted files” turns Recuva’s search mode into recovering files from damaged or formatted partitions.
 There’s also a useful secure file eraser so selected deleted files cannot be recovered.